open-source-labs/Chronos/examples/microservices/README.md

 The common folder maintains code snippets used across each microservice, and is distributed by way of a common NPM package.

-## To Set Up Database for Storing/Retrieving Metrics
 ## Database and .env setup

-A `sample.env` file, located in the `examples/microservices` folder, has been provided with the necessary enivronmental variables to spin-up the application.
+A `Makefile` file, located in the `examples/microservices` folder, has been provided with the necessary environmental variables to spin-up the application.

-Create your own `.env` file in the `examples/microservices` folder with the following key/value pairs:
+This file used the community version of  `MongoDB`, make sure it's connected before running `npm run start:microservices`.
+It can be replaced by any Mongo_URI.

+Example:
 - `CHRONOS_DB`: `MongoDB` or `PostgreSQL`
 - `CHRONOS_URI`: The URI to the desired MongoDB or PostgreSQL database where the **Chronos NPM Package** will store recorded metrics.
 The **Chronos desktop application** retrieves and displays metrics from this database
 - `MONGO_URI_AUTH`: A **MongoDB** URI for the `auth` microservice to use